acend/cilium-basics-training/content/en/docs/10/02/_index.md

 kubectl -n kube-system rollout restart ds/cilium
 ```

-At this point, the Cilium-managed nodes are ready to enforce network policies.
+At this point, the Cilium-managed nodes are ready to enforce Network Policies.

 ## Task {{% param sectionnumber %}}.2: Attach a Label to the Node